 American Filbert, also known as American Hazelnut, is a suckering shrub native to the edges and understory of Wisconsin woodlands.
-It will grow in a wide variety of conditions, attracts many species of wildlife, and has four-season interest.
-American hazelnut is an excellent choice for woodland gardens and naturalized areas.
+It will grow in a wide variety of conditions, attracts many species of wildlife, and has four-season interest, making it an excellent choice for woodland gardens and naturalized areas.

 Nut production is variable, and not as prolific as European hazelnuts.
 It is recommended to plant multiples to increase chances for higher yields of hazelnuts, if desired.
 Harvest them while the husks are still green, after nuts have turned tan in color, to out-compete animals.

-American filbert prefers full sun to part shade.
+American Filbert prefers full sun to part shade.
 It will grow in full shade; however, the form will be more open and growth rate more moderate.
 Nut production is also reduced in shade.
-According to the Morton Arboretum, American filbert can also be grown in dry shady areas with a layer of organic mulch, as long as it is monitored for water during periods of drought.
-It is tolerant of variable soil pH if grown in well-drained soil, tolerant of drought, and will grow in dry, moist, clay, or sandy soil conditions.
+According to the Morton Arboretum, American Filbert can also be grown in dry shady areas with a layer of organic mulch, as long as it is monitored for water during periods of drought.
+It is tolerant of drought and variable soil pH if grown in well-drained soil, and can handle dry, moist, clay, or sandy soil conditions.

-American filbert requires minimal maintenance if sited appropriately.
-Pruning suckers will prevent or reduce thicket-forming.
+American Filbert requires minimal maintenance if sited appropriately.
+Pruning suckers will prevent or reduce thicket-formation.
 This native woodland understory plant prefers loamy well-drained soil but tolerates a wide range of soil conditions including alkaline soil, occasional drought, as well as clay soil.
 It will grow in shade, but it grows more vigorously in full sun.
-American filbert is tolerant of black walnut and is moderately deer resistant.
-It’s not salt tolerant.
+American Filbert is tolerant of black walnut and is moderately deer resistant.
+It is not salt tolerant.

-Expect no serious pest or disease issues with American filbert.
-You may experience occasional Filbert blight, but it is not seriously damaging to this native filbert species, unlike Turkish and European filbert.
-Japanese beetles, scale insects, and some caterpillars feed on American filbert, but are not a serious threat to the plant.
+Expect no serious pest or disease issues with American Filbert.
+You may experience occasional Filbert blight, but it is not seriously damaging to the native species, unlike Turkish and European Filbert.
+Japanese beetles, scale insects, and some caterpillars feed on American Filbert, but are not a serious threat to the plant.

-There is also a native filbert called Beaked hazelnut, Corylus cornuta, which is similar to the American filbert.
-Beaked hazelnut is a smaller shrub, and the seed bracts have “beaks” or “horns”, which is the meaning of the specific epithet cornuta.
+There is also a native filbert called Beaked Hazelnut, Corylus cornuta, which is similar to the American Filbert.

 The Universities of Wisconsin and Minnesota are collaborating on a development initiative to produce native hazelnuts commercially and sustainably in the upper Midwest.
 To read more about this interesting project, visit Upper Midwest Hazelnut Development Initiative.